 Humber’s Computer and Network Support Technician diploma program prepares you for careers in Information and Communications Technology (ICT).
-You will build a foundation in electrical and logic circuits, programming, characteristics and performance enhancing features of personal computers and servers, hardware and operating systems (including Microsoft, as well as different distributions of Linux) supported by virtualization tools and networks infrastructure.
-You will also learn about data centre technologies that supports small- and medium-sized businesses.
-You will learn how to support public, private, and hybrid cloud environments, and integrate cloud technologies and services.
+You will build a foundation in electrical and logic circuits, and programming.
+You will also learn about the characteristics and performance enhancing features of personal computers and servers, hardware and operating systems (including Microsoft and different distributions of Linux) supported by virtualization tools and networks infrastructure.
+You will also learn about data centre technologies that support small- and medium-sized businesses.
+You will gain knowledge in supporting public, private, and hybrid cloud environments, and integrate cloud technologies and services.

 Upon successful completion of the program, a graduate will:

 All students who are enrolled in Computer and Network Support Technician program are required to have access to mobile computing device, while on campus, having the following specifications:

 Watch the video to learn more about the Computer and Network Support Technician program.

 Employers will appreciate your well-developed customer service and interpersonal communications skills, acquired through group work in our hands-on networking labs.
 Half of class time for students is spent on dedicated computer and network labs.

 IT is the backbone of just about any business – the information and communications technology (ICT) sector itself contributes nearly $60 billion to the Canadian gross domestic product (GDP).
 Join this highly skilled and specialized workforce to analyze, set up, install, upgrade and maintain computer and network systems, and data and network security; train others; troubleshoot systems; and install and integrate software applications.

 As a graduate of the program, you’ll be ready to work in technology, website management, customer service, information technology (IT) infrastructure and user support – all key areas in businesses and organizations.
 Graduates also work for not-for-profits and in government.